SAP-samples/cloud-extension-ecc-business-process/mission/create-API/bupa/README.md

 ENDMETHOD.
 ````````````

 11. After Pasting the Code, Save the Code and You will get message that Code is Saved.
 Then Check the Code that your syntax is correct.
 Last everything went without error, then Activate the object.
-When you activate the objects, you get a popup with all the inactive objects.
-Select all the objects and click the 'green tick icon' to Activate all the objects.
+When you activate the objects, you will get a pop-up with all the inactive objects.
+Select all the inactive objects and click the 'green tick icon' to Activate all the objects.

    ![](images/activation.png)